 Some believe that Pizarro failed to live up to his club form when he represented his nation.
 It’s a rather unfair point of view when comparing the strength of the Bayern and Bremen squads in years past to Peru’s teams.
 The Bundesliga sides allowed Pizarro to drop deep or to operate as a poacher.
 They had other attackers involved in the build-up play and controlled the tempo of matches.

 This was seldom the case with Peru.
 The team usually absorbed pressure before attempting to launch counter-attacks.
 Pizarro was often isolated and was marked heavily.
 Even with Farfán and other mobile forwards on the pitch, the attack was too inconsistent.

 Even with Guerrero on the pitch at the same time, Peru did not have the strength in quality to compete with the likes of Brazil and Argentina.
 Expecting one or two players to make a difference in the toughest confederation with a never-ending coaching carousel is an unrealistic request.

-It’s highly unlikely that Pizarro will be playing by the time the World Cup in Russia begins.
 However, a lack of international success should not define one of Peru’s greatest exports.
 He was, after all, a player who was highly coveted by the likes of Real Madrid, Barcelona and Borussia Dortmund before he ultimately joined Bayern in 2001.
 Superclubs don’t come calling for everyone – they want the very best.

 As Pizarro recovers from yet another injury, he and Bremen find themselves in a familiar situation.
 They will likely fight to the very end of the season to stay in the Bundesliga as they stare at relegation again.
-The talismanic Peruvian could retire as a hero, but the feelings may not be mutual across the Atlantic
+The talismanic Peruvian could retire as a hero, but the feelings may not be mutual across the Atlantic.